 That counting video in 2017 marked a turning point.
 It showed his remarkable commitment - who else would spend 44 hours counting?
 From there, his challenges grew increasingly elaborate: "I Put 100 Million Orbeez In My Friend's Backyard," "Last To Leave Circle Wins $500,000," and "I Survived 50 Hours In Antarctica."
 With each video, the stakes got higher, the production values improved, and the audience grew.

-By June 2024, that persistence had paid off in spectacular fashion when he overtook T-Series to become the most subscribed YouTube channel in the world - a milestone that would have seemed impossible to that 13-year-old kid making his first videos.
+By June 2024, that persistence had paid off in spectacular fashion when he overtook T-Series to become the most subscribed YouTube channel in the world - a title previously held by fellow creator PewDiePie.
+As of December 2025, he has over 453 million subscribers on his main channel alone - the only channel ever to surpass 400 million.

 What is MrBeast Like in Real Life?